danehale0612/Rails_Movie_Recommendations/README.md

 ##Usage:
 This is a standard rails app.
 To run the tests, use 'rake'.
 To run the app, use 'railes s'.

+##API's
+Tastekid.com - To get the movie recommendations OMDBapi.com - To get information on the movies

 ##Author:
 Dane Hale